 Hello Everyone!
 I love that I get to learn something new every day no matter where I am in life or actuality.
-Today I learned that this segment is an ongoing topic on our website.
+Today I learned that this topic (Hate Mail) is an ongoing series on the blog.
 Yea Missy!

 Just a reminder, I’m still housed at the county jail facility, back from prison fighting for justice; and I say that to say this, the problems that we prisoners have sending and receiving our mail is endemic throughout not only the prisons, but also the jails.
 And not in any geographical or jurisdictional sense, this particular issue pervades the entire system at every level; local, state and federal.

 How might someone in my position here in a county jail in Florida know this?
 Here in the Pinellas County Jail is a federal holding facility for the Middle District Federal Court in Tampa, and there are county-leased jails all over the country as it must be less costly for the feds and more profitable for the county jails; not to mention the federal cops will chase you down anywhere for placing a stamp cooked on an envelope.
 Well, maybe that’s an exaggeration… maybe.